"The Inner Eye can be a burden, you know..."

-Cassandra Trelawney was a famous, talented Seer (FW).
+Cassandra Trelawney was a famous, talented Seer (FW, WW, OP15).

-Her great-great-granddaughter Sybill Trelawney also possesses the Inner Eye, but she has only truly used it on two occasions (PA22).
+Her great-great-granddaughter Sybill Trelawney also possesses the Inner Eye, but she has only truly used it on two occasions (PA22, WW).

-While unnamed, more seers exist such as Naming Seers (Pm), and whoever gave all of the prophecies in the Department of Mysteries.
-(We briefly hear snippets of two of them in OP35, one from an "old, bearded man" and one from a "young woman".)
+While unnamed, more seers exist such as Naming Seers (DL), and the seers whose prophecies are stored in the Department of Mysteries.
+(We briefly hear snippets of two of them in OP35, one from an “old, bearded man” and one from a “young woman”.)

 In the original drafts for the books, there was a blind character named Professor Mopsus who was skilled at Divination.
 Parts of him can be found in Trelawney, Mad-Eye Moody, and (Ancient Greek) Mopsus.